abecryptools/ACABELLA/README.md

 ACABELLA provides different tools to analyze the security of ABE schemes:

-### ACABELLA analysis command line tool
+### ACABELLA analysis command-line tool

-It receives a json input describing an ABE scheme and analyzes its security.
+It receives a JSON input describing an ABE scheme and analyzes its security.

 ```bash
 [*] ACABELLA cmd tool